-Nowadays, plastic surgeons have another alternative to butt implants: the Brazilian Butt Lift, which uses patient’s own unwanted fat transferred from another area of the body to the buttocks.
+BBL collects fat from an area of the patient’s body where it is unwanted and transfers that fat to the buttocks.
 This approach, known as fat transfer or fat grafting, leaves the backside looking shapelier and the donor area looking slimmer.

-Candidates for Brazilian Butt Lift desire a larger, sexier backside that looks and feels very natural.
-They must have sufficient donor fat in another area of the body such as the abdomen, hips or thighs.
+Candidates for Brazilian butt lift desire a larger, sexier backside that looks and feels natural.
+They must have sufficient donor fat in another area (or areas) of the body.
+Fat can be taken from the abdomen, hips, thighs or various other areas where unwanted fat deposits amass.

 Candidates should be in good general health and have realistic expectations of the surgery itself, the recovery and the outcomes.

-Brazilian Butt Lift can be broken down into three steps.
+Brazilian butt lift is broken down into three steps:

-First, unwanted fat is harvested from the donor area (generally the abdomen, thighs or lower back) with liposuction techniques.
+First, unwanted fat is harvested from the donor area (generally the abdomen, thighs or lower back) with liposuction.
+Dr. Valladolid takes time to carefully mold the remaining fat to achieve trimmer, appealing contours in the area from which fat is borrowed

-Then, the fat is injected into the buttocks in a strategic pattern to increase its fullness and shape.
-A significant portion of the fat should be concentrated in the upper part of the buttocks to give it a rounder and more “lifted” appearance.
+Finally, the purified fat is injected into the buttocks in a strategic pattern to increase its fullness and shape.
+In most cases, Dr. Valladolid places a significant portion of the fat in the upper part of the buttocks to give it a rounder and more “lifted” appearance.
+He then molds the transferred fat into an attractive shape.

 After surgery, a compression garment is placed around the buttocks to help the tissues conform to their new contour.